NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content

-In this study, we utilize the Discrete Persistent Structures Extractor (DisPerSE) \citep{Sousbie2011a, Sousbie2011b} to detect filaments within the galaxy distribution.
+In this study, we used the Discrete Persistent Structures Extractor (DisPerSE) \citep{Sousbie2011a, Sousbie2011b} to detect filaments within the galaxy distribution.
 DisPerSE operates on the principles of Morse theory and facilitates the identification of nodes, filaments, walls, and voids.
 Nodes are defined as critical points where the gradient of the density field vanishes, whereas filaments correspond to the connections between these nodes.
-For this analysis, given the mass resolution, we focus on galaxies with $M_\ast > 10^{8.5}\msun$ to delineate the cosmic web.
+For this analysis, given the mass resolution, we focused on galaxies with $M_\ast > 10^{8.5}\msun$ to delineate the cosmic web.
 The details of the method are described in \cite{Wang2024}, which closely follows the procedures outlined in \cite{Galarraga2024}.

-We measure the distance from a galaxy to the nearest filament point as $d_{\rm fil}$.
-A node represents the intersection of multiple filaments, characterised by a higher mass density and distinct dynamical environments that can influence the cold-gas distribution.
+We measured the distance from a galaxy to the nearest filament point as $d_{\rm fil}$.
+A node represents the intersection of multiple filaments, which are characterised by a higher mass density and distinct dynamical environments that can influence the cold-gas distribution.
 We confirm that whether galaxies within $2\mpchi$ of nodes are included or excluded has a minimal impact on our conclusions.
-To improve the signal-to-noise ratio of both the observational data and the model outcomes, we chose not to exclude these galaxies close to nodes, different from the treatment in \cite{Wang2024}.
+To improve the signal-to-noise ratio of both the observational data and the model outcomes, we chose not to exclude these galaxies close to the nodes, conversely to what was done by \cite{Wang2024}.